 Elementary series: sum to n terms of linear and geometric series, and the concept of a limit.
 Maclaurin and Taylor expansions in one variable and their use for linearization of elementary functions.
 The error term. de l'Hopital's theorem.

 Calculus 2

 Partial differentiation: the chain rule and simple transformations of first-order partial differential coefficients.
-Multiple integrals and their evaluation, with applications to finding areas, volumes, masses, centroids, inertias etc. (excluding line and surface integrals and using Cartesian, cylindrical and spherical coordinate systems only).
+Multiple integrals and their evaluation, with application to finding areas, volumes, masses, centroids, inertias, etc. using Cartesian, cylindrical and spherical coordinate systems.